Skip to content

 • Virtual Explore Sports Communication Appointments

-These meetings are for current Clemson students who are interested in applying to the Sports Communication major.
-The dates are below.
-You must complete the form below to receive the Zoom link for the meeting.
-Please note Explore Appointments will be available on Thursdays beginning in April.
+These appointments are offered throughout the semester and are for current Clemson students who are interested in changing their major to Sports Communication.
+Please schedule an appointment in CU Navigate with Hunter Allen for an Explore Sports Communication appointment.
+These are group Explore appointments.
+Please note, Explore Appointments will not be available during the pre-registration advising season.
 If you have any questions, please reach out to Kaela Gardner at kaelag@clemson.edu.

 Complete This Form